Work breakdown structures

 The Cost Breakdown Structure (CBS) Register shows you the WBS Code and Description fields.
 From here, you can assign your WBS items to any of your CBS items.

-1. From the Ribbon, select the Estimate tab.
+1. From the main tabs, select the Estimate tab.

 2. Select Cost Breakdown Structure (CBS).
 The Cost Breakdown Structure (CBS) Register opens.

-3. Right click on any column header and select Column Chooser.
+3. Right click on any column header, and then select Column Chooser.

-4. In the Customize window, scroll down until you find WBS: Test WBS.
+4. In the Customize dialog box, scroll down until you find WBS: Test WBS.

 5. Drag and drop both columns into the CBS column headers.

-6. Select a cost item and then click into the empty field from the WBS column you dragged and dropped into the CBS.
-Click the arrow icon that appears to the right of that field.
+6. Select a cost item, and then click in the empty field from the WBS column you dragged and dropped into the CBS.
+Click the arrow icon that shows to the right of that field.
 The Work Breakdown Structure Detail Register opens.

 7. Select the WBS item to assign to the cost item.
-Once done, click OK.
+When completed, click OK.

 8. The WBS selected in the previous step is now populated in that cost item’s WBS field.